mvysny/ev-fi/_posts/2021-1-15-tesla-3-wheels-jacking.md

 One way is to get the [official Tesla Model 3 wipers at the Tesla Shop](https://shop.tesla.com/fi_fi/product/model-3_n-tuulilasinpyyhkimen-sulat).

-Alternatively, the [Bosch Aerotwin A102S](https://www.autodoc.fi/bosch/7882805) should work as well, according to [TeslaBjorn's video](https://youtu.be/gHe5wvxjFcI?t=601):
+Alternatively, the [Bosch Aerotwin A102S](https://www.autodoc.fi/bosch/7882805) work really well, according to both my experience and the [TeslaBjorn's video](https://youtu.be/gHe5wvxjFcI?t=601):
 * They're a pair of 650mm (26") and 475mm (19") wipers.

 I found no other alternatives sold in Finland: